santolucito/Haskell-TORCS/README.md

 on Ubunutu 16.04, you may need to comment out line 70 in src/modules/simu/simuv2/simu.cpp

+## Usage

+See the examples folder for how to program a controller.

+You can load up the examples and run them with 'cabal repl' on the top directory.
+This will load TORCS.hs, which loads a few examples that can be connected to TORCS.

 TODO

 - write controller for basic platoon